- Group Tours

 There are also a plethora of shops, cafes and restaurants for all ages are found along Omotesando, a broad, tree lined avenue, sometimes referred to as Tokyo's Champs-Elysees right next to Harajuku.
 Omotesando Hills, a recently opened shopping complex along the avenue, has been attracting particularly lots of attention.
 While Omotesando is filled with higher-end brands, there's also the popular Takeshita Street which showcases the colorful and wild fashions of Harajuku.
 If you've ever seen someone in crazy colors and unique clothes, chances are they found it at a store along Takeshita Dori.
 The street is also famous for crepes, cakes, and candies that look and taste amazing.

-Visit the most popular pop-fashion area in Tokyo by joining one of our Chery Blossom Japan Tours or Anime Japan Tour packages available Spring and Year-round to explore this electrifying area.
-It is sure to be an interesting experience exploring the fashion capital of Japan where trendy styles and crazy colors come together.
+Visit the most popular pop-fashion area in Tokyo by joining Japan Deluxe Tours on our best-selling Cherry Blossom Japan Tours or Anime Japan Tour vacation packages available Spring and Year-round to explore this electrifying area.
+Enjoy shopping in the country's fashion capital where the trendiest styles and extra-kawaii crazy colors of Harajuku are waiting for you.

 Enjoy Rainbow Pasta and the unique designs of the Monster Cafe